-NOW is proud to operate a kosher-certified facility, and to manufacture a number of kosher-certified products for our customers.
+NOW is proud to manufacture a number of kosher-certified products for our customers.
 For those who aren’t familiar with kosher certification, we’ve put together some of the more frequently asked questions regarding the features and benefits of this rigorous and highly sanitary method of food production.

 What is Kosher?

 - Kosher is another term for kashrut, or Jewish dietary law.

 - Kosher foods are prepared following strict kashrut guidelines, which can vary in different Jewish communities, but have the same basic rules.
 Jewish dietary laws were established in the Old Testament of the Bible, with additional rabbinical decrees handed down through generations.

 - Consumption of certain animals is prohibited, and the separation of dairy and meat is required.
 Preparation and processing equipment and facilities must be cleaned and sanitized between products.
 Blood products are not allowed.

 - Foods are not allowed to co-mingle, so surfaces and utensils must be thoroughly washed and sanitized after each type of food is prepared to avoid any chance of cross-contamination.